bazbt3/bazbt3.github.io/_posts/2016-11-02-Halloween.md

 I'm sure my two brought genuine pleasure to at least 2 households others had passed by, it was really great to see.

-Amd to think this curmudgeon didn't want to go out, to be sociable.
+And to think this curmudgeon didn't want to go out, to be sociable.
 Indeed I'd been dreading it all day.

 Eeeee, when I were a lad we never had owt worth mentioning.
 We got wood once a year and…